Consider breaking a large test up into smaller tests.

 If needed, use "Paste and Match Style" instead of "Paste”.
 No extra HTML is added.

 Manual “save” before time’s up.
 If the answer can’t be saved, it will prompt the error message "An error has occurred.
 Please try re-saving your answer".
 The students can then use the button “Remove formatting” to clean the formatting and save the work again.
 To learn how to remove formatting.
-(Blackboard Help)
+(Blackboard Help: Work with Text)

 To preserve the settings used by LockDown Browser, do NOT modify these settings in Test Options after selecting "Require Respondus LockDown Browser for this exam": 1) Name 2) Open Test in a New Window, 3) Require a password, 4) Password.
 If these settings have been modified the test status will appear as an "Error."